aperturerobotics/cli/docs/examples/flags.md

 }
 ```

-When `Value` is not set for the flag, but a matching environment variable is found, the value from the environment will be used in the generated docs as the default value.
+If a flag's `Value` field is not explicitly set, but a corresponding environment variable from `EnvVars` is found, the environment variable's value will be used as the default and shown in the help text.

-#### Values from files
+#### Values from Files

-You can also have the default value set from file via `FilePath`.  e.g.
+Similarly to environment variables, you can specify a file path from which to read a flag's default value using the `FilePath` field.

 <!-- {
   "args": ["&#45;&#45;help"],